'This is our livelihood': Minnesota Senate hears from businesses damaged by unrest

 The next morning as they cleaned up, the family decided to stay and protect the property themselves.
 For days, Awaijane and others kept watch 24/7, taking turns napping in a nearby shed.

-“If the store burns down, there’s nothing left,” told state lawmakers Wednesday.
-“This is our livelihood.”
+"If the store burns down, there's nothing left," he told state lawmakers Wednesday.
+"This is our livelihood."

-Awaijane shared his story at the Minnesota Senate’s first oversight hearing into the unrest that followed Floyd’s Memorial Day killing by a Minneapolis police officer.
+Awaijane shared his story at the Minnesota Senate's first oversight hearing into the unrest that followed Floyd's May 25 killing by a Minneapolis police officer.
 For several hours, business owners and employees detailed destruction sustained amid the chaos.

-One Lake Street property manager said days of vandalism, including dozens of fires, left owners with tens of millions in damages across several buildings.
-Jim Stage, owner of Lloyds Pharmacy in St. Paul, broke down into tears as he recalled seeing his store, a staple in the neighborhood since he was a boy, leveled after it was looted and burned to the ground.
+One Lake Street property manager said days of vandalism, including dozens of fires, left owners with tens of millions of dollars in damages across several buildings.
+Jim Stage, owner of Lloyd's Pharmacy in St. Paul, broke down into tears as he recalled seeing his store, a staple in the neighborhood since he was a boy, leveled after it was looted and burned to the ground.

 The testimony marked the first in what Senate Republicans say will be a series of oversight hearings focused on the aftermath of Floyd's death.